AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance families.md

 -   For more information about the performance metrics of local SSDs, see [Local disks](/intl.en-US/Block Storage/Block Storage overview/Local disks.md).

 ## i2gne, instance family with local SSDs

-i2gne is in invitational preview.
-To use i2gne,[submit a ticket](https://workorder-intl.console.aliyun.com/console.htm).

 Features